roycejohn/roycejohn/README.md

 Hi there ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)
 ====================================================================================================================================
 #### I'm Royce John, a passionate Junior Full-Stack Web Developer with a background in Electronics Engineering.
-I transitioned from an Instrumentation Engineer in the oil and gas sector to web development, bringing problem-solving skills and technical expertise to the tech industry.
+Having recently completed a Full-Stack Web and App Development Bootcamp, I’ve transitioned from an Instrumentation Engineer in the oil and gas sector to web development, bringing a unique blend of problem-solving skills and technical expertise to the tech industry.
 #### Welcome to my GitHub profile, where I share my journey, projects, and passion for continuous learning.

 * 🌍  I'm based in Germany